Infantry tactics: Company level tactics

 Company is made up of platoons.
 Usually some platoons are “line” platoons, meaning they consist of soldiers with standard weapons, and then there is a support element (totaling the size of another platoon), with heavier weapons, namely mortars, heavier machine guns.
 It also has a larger supply unit, usually 3-10 soldiers, a small medic unit, supply unit and a communication unit.
-Companies in 20th century varied quite a bit by country of origin, but for Germany, USA, and UK between 170-200 soldiers was about the normal.
+Companies in 20th century varied quite a bit by country of origin, but for Germany, USA, and UK between 170 and 200 soldiers was about the normal.

 Dedicated supply section entered the military hierarchy at the company level.

-Tactics start to become more complex at the company level, as more weapon systems are available at the commander’s disposal.
+Tactics start to become more complex at the company level, as more weapon systems are available at the commander's disposal.

 In World War II, some interesting variations are bicycle messengers in German infantry companies, and two snipers in a Soviet rifle company.

 Generally, in all the armies of the 20th century, a company is the first unit that is designed to function autonomously.